 The Celts made dyes from plants, woad, for blue, madder, for red, and weld for yellow.

 For amusement Celts played board games.
 They were also very fond of music and played flutes and lyres.
 In good weather, they held horse or chariot races.
-The Celts also enjoyed hunting wild boar on horseback.
+The Celts also enjoyed hunting wild boars on horseback.

 The Celts had priests called Druids.
 The Druids were very important in Celtic society.
 As well as being priests they were scholars, judges, and advisers to the kings.
 The Celts were polytheists (they worshiped many gods and goddesses).
 They did not build temples but instead worshipped at natural sites such as groves of trees, springs, rivers, and lakes.
 Sometimes the Celts sacrificed valuable goods by throwing them into lakes and rivers.

 In Celtic times the old practice of building barrows to bury the dead died out.
 Instead, people were interned in individual graves.
 They were still buried with grave goods showing the Celts had a strong belief in an afterlife.
 They believed that when you died your spirit went to a place called the other world.
 The Romans claimed the Druids practiced human sacrifice but this claim is doubtful.

 The main Celtic festivals were Imbolc at the beginning of February at the start of the lambing season, Beltane at the beginning of May, when cattle were sent out to graze in the fields after being kept indoors and fed on hay during the Winter, Lughnasadh in August when the crops were growing ripe and Samhain at the beginning of November.
 That was the time when animals were brought in from the fields for the Winter.
 The Celts could not grow enough hay to feed them all so those not needed for breeding were slaughtered.

 Although the Romans regarded the Celts as barbarians they created a sophisticated and advanced society.
 Women certainly had more freedom than in Roman society and Celtic craftsmen were superb.